 The second photo is after the process is complete.
 I tried to take the photo at an angle where you can still barely see the hits.
 In reality, from a few feet away, you don’t notice it at all.

-The system works well for chips and rash that goes into the paint.
+The system works well for chips and rash that go into the paint.
 If only the clear coat layer is scratched, you may need to buff the scratch out.
 No touch-up paint will fix clear coat issues that I’m aware of.

 When ordering a Dr. Color Chip kit, you have to specify the paint code.
 This code appears on the white label in the driver’s door jam, at the bottom of the label.